engineyard/ey-docs/pages/deploy-node.md

 <h2 id="topic6">About CoffeeScript and Node.js</h2>

 You can write your Node.js application in CoffeeScript instead of JavaScript.
-Note that a file named *filename*.coffee is ignored if there is a corresponding *filename*.js file."
+Note that a file named *filename*.coffee is ignored if there is a corresponding *filename*.js file.

 [1]: #topic1        "topic1"